hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 - Box 4: The number of times you have performed a Roar Break

 ### Optional Boxes (under the Extra Box)
-Two individual boxes for displaying one of the following: score, world record, survival points, scoring points.
+Two individual boxes for displaying one of the following: score, world record (of the same shottype), survival points, scoring points.
 You can change the output type of these boxes in "Optinal Display" in Settings.

 ## Settings
 Settings for adjusting output values (misses, bombs, data displayed in Extra Box), mainly for calculating DRC points.